 The department is also responsible for the delivery of policy commitments on recreational fishing.

-The department collaborates with the Australian Government Department of the Environment to develop and implement policies that protect and conserve the marine ecosystems and biodiversity while maintaining a profitable, competitive and sustainable fishing industry.
+The department collaborates with the Australian Government Department of the Environment and Energy to develop and implement policies that protect and conserve marine ecosystems and biodiversity while maintaining a profitable, competitive and sustainable fishing industry.
 This includes contributing to the marine bioregional planning process and contributing to policy for the management of a range of marine species.

 Further information on fisheries and the environment: